<<Previous | Story Intro | Return to Stories | Next >>

 "Because she'll tattle on me," Jack huffed.

-Daniel blinked, his expression one of open disbelief.
-His best friend - and CO - had one hand on his hip, P90 in the other.
+Daniel blinked, his expression one of open disbelief. friend – and CO – had one hand on his hip, P90 in the other.
 It was only the presence of the weapon that prevented Daniel from thinking of Jack as a petulant child in that moment.

 Casey snorted.
 "Ya think?"